pompos02/dotfiles/TREESITTER_SETUP.md

 # Treesitter setup (working path)

-This documents the setup that is currently working in this repo: Treesitter highlighting and indentation using the native `pack` loader, without plugin managers.

 ## Prerequisites
 - Neovim 0.11 (nightly) or newer (the branch checked out in `nvim-treesitter` requires this).
 - `tree-sitter` CLI ≥ 0.26.1 (`tree-sitter --version` should show a build that supports `tree-sitter build`).